Do People Naturally Obey Authority Figures?

 Why Do People Obey Authority?
 Why Can’t People Resist Authority Figures?

 These findings may seem counter-intuitive.
-One might assume, like those polled before and after the Milgram experiments, that people will resist authority when it conflicts with their moral standing.
-Instead, it seems people will struggle with their actions, but obey authority more often than not.
+One might assume, like those polled before and after the Milgram experiments, that people will resist authority when it conflicts with their morals.
+Instead, it seems people will struggle with their actions, but obey authority more often than not under the right conditions.

 When polled after the Milgram experiment, participants typically wished they acted differently.
 If a way could be constructed to re-test subjects, we may find that being primed against the biases related to authority could result in more instances of moral-based rebellion against authority figures.